Printer Friendly Version

 The individual has been previously approved for therapy with the requested agent through BCBSMS PA process;

-The individual does not have any FDA-labeled contraindication(s) to therapy with the requested agent;
+The individual does not have any FDA-labeled contraindication(s) to therapy with the requested agent; AND

 The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage;